-- (1) Includes amounts deferred under the Company's 401(k) plan - (2) The dollar amount of our stock option grants and RSU awards reflects the aggregate fair value determined as of the date of the grant or award in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Stock Compensation.
-Please refer to Note 15, "Stock-Based Compensation" in the Notes to Consolidated Financial Statements in Item 8, Financial Statements and Supplementary Data of our 2021 Annual Report, for details regarding the assumptions used to derive the fair value of our stock option grants and RSU awards. - (3) Represents payout of annual cash incentives. - (4) Includes Company contributions to our 401(k) plan, life insurance premiums, and other benefits described on page 20 under "Perquisites and Welfare Benefits." - (5) Includes a \$95,000 payment as part of a separation agreement containing a general release of claims. - (6) Ms. Crochet was named an executive officer in October 2021. - (7) Mr. Lavergne left the Company in July 2021. - (8) Mr. Babin left the Company in November 2021.
+- (1) Includes amounts deferred under the Company's 401(k) plan. - (2) The dollar amount of our stock option grants and RSU awards reflects the aggregate fair value determined as of the date of the grant or award in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Stock Compensation.
+Please refer to Note 15.
+Stock-Based Compensation in the Notes to Consolidated Financial Statements in Item 8, Financial Statements and Supplementary Data of our 2022 Annual Report, for details regarding the assumptions used to derive the fair value of our stock option grants and RSU awards. - (3) Represents cash incentives under our AIP earned during 2022. - (4) Includes Company contributions to our 401(k) plan, life insurance premiums, and other benefits described on page 20 under "Perquisites and Welfare Benefits." - (5) Mr. Hufft separated from the Company for health reasons effective November 4, 2022.
+"Stock Awards" includes the incremental fair value of \$16,571 associated with the accelerated vesting of 15,248 shares of unvested restricted stock and RSUs.
+"All Other Compensation" includes \$157,768 of accrued continuation payments of base salary to be paid over a 180 day period from his separation date and a lump-sum payment of \$36,720 which is equivalent to Mr. Hufft's COBRA premiums for an 18-month period.